 In accordance with NRS 540.131, this plan will be reviewed from time-to-time to reflect changes and must be updated every five (5) years to comply with NRS 540.131 and NRS 540.141.
-The next update of this plan is to be on, or before, August 2026.
+The next update of this plan is to be on, or before, April 2029.

-Nye County may, if economically feasible, appoint a staff member to oversee the conservation efforts.
-The appointed staff member will be responsible for implementation of conservation programs, monitoring of water use, and will review /revise the conservation plan when needed.
+Nye County will appoint a staff member, if economically feasible, to oversee the conservation efforts and this staff member will be responsible for implementation of conservation programs, monitoring of water use, and will review /revise the conservation plan when needed.

-To promote voluntary conservation and aid in Nevada's future, Manhattan Town Water will enact the voluntary conservation measures found in the Conservation Measures section.
-When more stringent measures are needed, Manhattan Town Water will enact the measures found in the Contingency Measures section.
+To promote voluntary conservation and aid in Nevada's future, Nye County on behalf of the Town of Gabbs, will enact the voluntary conservation measures found in the Conservation Measures section.
+When more stringent measures are needed, Nye County will enact the measures found in the Contingency Measures section.
 All measures can be found in Appendix A.